gdbroman/broman.blog/posts/nietzsche.md

 >
 > <cite>—Friedrich Nietzsche</cite>

+Modern world sick.

+Forget about DAOs.. not about seasteading.

-The Tech Bro needs an ethic.
+In the last 20 pages of <i>The Sovereign Individual</i>, we find the book's real idea: Tech Bro needs an ethic.

 Cold showers and EA: this can't do.
-Christianity the same.
-An unbalanced view, it won't hold through.
-A disregard—naive misunderstanding.
-Incomplete reading of man.
+An unbalanced view, won't hold through.
+Will you stop hiding from God?
+And I, meglect my spirit no more?

+The founding fathers acknowledged: freedom—and religious such, yes—but a religious people, we need nonetheless.
+Transcendental values.
+Something to hold on to, other than our own self-interest.

+A better world is possible.
+For some, this Religion.
+And contrarians, perhaps some form of Nietzscheanism?
+Bottom line is: The potential of our century lies in recognizing what we are, and why we are here.
+What are you beyond?
+Do you resonate with life or death?
+Vitalism or safety?
+The path is made by walking.

+## The Path

+The first step would be to end the book cope.
+Put down the book.
+A true ubermensch would not look to prestigious thinkers like Nietzsche, but to go inwards.

 ## Descend